Skip to main content

 What type of AI model is being used?
 For example, ChatGPT, Bard, etc.?

-For LLMs, we are currently using a mixture of OpenAI’s GPT3, GPT3.5, and GPT4 and are working on support for Amazon Titan and Anthropic’s Claude and Claude Instant.
+For LLMs, we are currently using a mixture of OpenAI’s GPT3, GPT3.5, and GPT4 and models hosted within AWS Bedrock (Claude).

 As for other ML models, we use a variety of open-source and proprietary models which include (but are not limited to) Transformers, recurrent neural networks, convolutional networks, XGBoost, and more.